rgabdullin/ton-monitor/README.md

 Best practice is to run them from docker-compose.
 It will correctly mount data volumes and bind ports.
 1. Run `sudo docker-compose up -d mongodb`.
 2. Run `sudo docker-compose up -d rabbitmq`.

+## Issues
+* No nginx, in file `frontend/src/ApiTools.js` place your IP or domain name with port 8080 to address API requests to Backend.